Trinity College School

-Trinity College School (TCS) is a co-educational, independent boarding and day school located in Port Hope, Ontario, Canada.
-TCS was founded on May 1, 1865, more than two years before Canadian Confederation.
-It includes a Senior School for grades nine to twelve, and a Junior School for grades five to eight.
+Trinity College School (TCS) is an independent boarding and day school located on a 100-acre campus in Port Hope, Ontario, Canada, one hour's drive east of Toronto.
+TCS was founded on May 1, 1865.
+The School consists of a Senior School for Grades 9-12, with approximately 500 students, 60% of whom are boarders, and a Junior School for Grades 5-8, with just over 100 day students.

 Houses

 The Senior School runs on a house system.
 Each of the ten houses is named after a former headmaster or other notable member of the school community.
 Although TCS is co-educational, both boarding and day houses are single-sex.

 There are six boarding houses: Bickle, Bethune, Brent, Burns, Ketchum, Scott; and four day houses: Hodgetts, Rigby, Orchard and Wright.